by Monica A. Ross, LPC

 I had a stepfather from the age of about 6 to the time that I left for college.
 I think that he attempted to do the best he could as a father for the time that he parented myself and my two younger siblings.

 But what ended up happening after I left for college and when both of my younger siblings were still in middle school is that he left.

-He left to start a new family and literally cut all contact with his us former family.
-And for the past 20+ years he continues to cut contact with all us.
-So here is an example of a person for whom someone could develop hostile feelings or even by this time perhaps neutral and a little numbed feelings, right?
+He left to start a new family and literally cut all contact with us, his former family.
+And for the past 20+ years he continues to cut contact with all of us.
+So, here is an example of a person for whom someone could develop hostile feelings or even by this time perhaps neutral and a little numbed feelings, right?